Cambridge-ICCS/FTorch/pages/updates.md

 The changes allow us to implement two new features:

 #.
 Multiple output tensors
-   Previously you could pass an array of several input tensors to a torch model, but only recieve a single output tensor back.
+   Previously you could pass an array of several input tensors to a Torch model, but only recieve a single output tensor back.
 Now you can use models that return several output tensors by passing an array of output tensors instead.
 #.
 Preparation for autograd functionality
-   We hope to make it easier to access the autograd features of pytorch from within Fortran.
+   We hope to make it easier to access the autograd features of PyTorch from within Fortran.
    To do this we needed to change how data was assigned from a Fortran array to a Torch tensor.
    This is now done via a subroutine call rather than a function.

 ## Changes and how to update your code

-### torch_tensors are created using a subroutine call, not a function
+### `torch_tensor`s are created using a subroutine call, not a function

-Previously you would have created a torch tensor and assigned some fortran data to it as follows:
+Previously you would have created a Torch tensor and assigned some fortran data to it as follows:
 ```fortran
 real, dimension(5), target :: fortran_data
 type(torch_tensor) :: my_tensor